 Playing in single raised pots

-The segment is delivered by Ryan Fee with the assistance of Parker ‘tonkaaaa’ Talbot, which is a well-known player streaming on Twitch.
+To deliver this topic, Ryan Fee is joined by Parker ‘tonkaaaa’ Talbot, which is a well-known player streaming on Twitch.

 The Final Table Play

-This segment is delivered through a number of different final table reviews played by ‘tonkaaaa’ looking into a number of different scenarios with short, medium, and large stacks, and different table dynamics, getting all the various points across.
+This segment is delivered through different final table reviews played by ‘tonkaaaa’ looking into different scenarios with short, medium, and large stacks, and different table dynamics, getting all the various points across.

-In the videos, Fee and ‘tonkaaaa’ discuss things such as ICM and analyze many different hands and difficult spots along the way.
-These videos feature a much more hands-on approach instead of theoretical stuff so they provide players with a chance to learn from real-life situations.
+In the videos, Fee and ‘tonkaaaa’ discuss many different hands and difficult situations to give you a much more hands-on approach instead of theoretical stuff, so that you could learn from real-life situations.

 The module is delivered by Doug Polk, Ryan Fee, and Mike Finstein.

 Mike Finstein starts by explaining his background and poker development, which gives a good understanding of where his experience comes from and why he is qualified to teach us.

 One of the reasons why he’s always preferred live is the fact he’s always found online not just tougher but more mentally draining.